trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 Trafiklab Stop Lookup consists of two different endpoints, one to list all stop groups, and one to search for a specific stop group.
 Both endpoints have the same response structure.
-They return a list of stops, including information about each stop, such as name, average departures and child-stops. // Fråga ska det räknas som en endpoint? alltså att stops är endpointen, inte stops/list & stop/name?
+They return a list of stops, including information about each stop, such as name, average departures and child-stops.

 {{% note %}}
 **Rikshållplatser**